 This country attracts a lot of tourist each year, so one of my top tips for visiting Italy is to plan ahead.
 Wanting to visit some of the more popular sites such as the Colosseum, Vatican Museums/Sistine Chapel or the Statue of David?
 Buy tickets in advance to (mostly) skip the horrible lines!
 You’ll usually have to book a time slot (I go for the earliest possible to avoid as much of the crowds as I can).

 It’s often best to book before you go, as in some cases tickets will need to be printed before you go.
 For the Vatican Museums and Sistine Chapel, we booked a tour through Get Your Guide.
-We went in as a group at a set time without waiting in line but were then left to our own devices to explore.
+We visited as a group at a set time without waiting in line but were then left to our own devices to explore.

 Italian trains are great